Island County Noxious Weed Control Program (ICNWCP)

 • Dig it up.

 Mechanical control of Spartina using a garden fork or shovel has proven to be incredibly effective.
-It is very important that care be taken to remove all roots and fragments.
-Take a bucket and dispose of the plants above the high water mark.
+It is very important that care is taken to remove all roots and fragments.
+Take a bucket and dispose of the plants above the high watermark.

 Pictorial Index - Click on Images for More Information